Finance, Funding & Rebates

 Whether it's from our new or pre-owned inventory, SureGrip is proud to offer vehicle financing that makes sense!

-Our program provided through Trillium Finance covers vehicles up to 10 years of age and offers more flexible application requirements than conventional loans.
+Our program provided through Trillium Finance covers vehicles up to 10 years of age and offers more flexible application requirements & terms than conventional loans.

 Acting as a broker, we shop a variety of lenders to get you the best terms and rates available.
 Please contact us for more information on these programs.